 Let’s discuss eBooks first.

-Currently on Amazon you can make up to 70% profit from sales on eBooks, depending on the price of your eBook, and obviously, you have a massive base of Kindle owners to sell to; but not only Kindle owners, many people read Amazon eBooks on a variety of devices apart from Kindles.
+Currently, on Amazon, you can make up to 70% profit from sales on eBooks, depending on the price of your eBook, and obviously, you have a massive base of Kindle owners to sell to; not only Kindle owners – many people read Amazon eBooks on a variety of devices apart from Kindles.

-Amazon is a buyer's market, and unlike people searching for stuff on YouTube or on Google, when people come to Amazon, they are usually looking to buy something.
-They might browse, but generally they are looking to buy.
+Amazon is a buyer's market, and unlike people searching for stuff on YouTube or Google, when people come to Amazon, they are usually looking to buy something.
+They might browse, but generally, they are looking to buy.

 Promoting Your eBooks With KDP

 They've also launched a few schemes over the last few years, which have divided the community of eBook makers, one of them being Kindle Select.
 Some of these schemes basically lock you into the exclusivity of using Amazon.
 So rather than using other platforms which also sell Kindle books, you have to go only with Amazon for a set period.
 At the time of writing this, that set period is three months.
 There are some advantages to this, however, because you can do promotions (such as price promotions or free book giveaways) for your books using Kindle Select.

 Although Amazon is an enormous marketplace for books, you still have to do self-promotion to get your books moving and to spread the word about your books that are on the Amazon marketplace.

 So how does Amazon KDP work?
 It's fairly simple.
 You need to upload a text file of your eBook to Amazon in the correct format.
 This has been simplified over the last few years, so it's not quite as difficult as it used to be.
 You then need to upload a cover of your book; once approved, you can then go on to promote your book.